sharwan4545/InstaMassReportTool/README.md

-///To run the Instagram mass reporting script from the terminal, follow these steps:
+To run the Instagram mass reporting script from the terminal, follow these steps:

 Set Up Your Environment: